 NWPPA and Public Power Council (PPC) co-sponsor a grassroots political advocacy program called People Power.
 The program encourages utilities to develop a grassroots database of utility customers that can weigh in with elected officials on specific issues of interest to public power and the Northwest.
 A Web site has been established for this grassroots effort at www.pplpwr.org and is maintained by NWPPA staff.
 NWPPA utility members have full access to a variety of issue alerts, white papers, reference materials, and related resources to help them with information to distribute to their customers on public power issues.

 Information is power and in a competitive, deregulated environment having the right information is critical to success.
 The Association gathers information and distributes the aggregated results to members by conducting periodic surveys of its membership.

 Cooperative Programs to Meet Specific Member Needs

 NWPPA provides services for a fee to groups of utilities that want to work cooperatively on certain programs.
-These service-for-fee programs include: Safety Training Program, utilities in need of safety services on a part time basis are grouped with other utilities in geographical areas and a safety professional is provided to attend to the needs of the utility at a predetermined service level and fee; Environmental Forums, Legal counsel experienced in this matter review federal and state requirements placed on utilities and provide information essential to navigating the complex rules, requirements, and responsibilities of utilities; Northwest Wage and Hour Information Services, this group is comprised of labor relations experts of both public and private utilities.
+These service-for-fee programs include: Safety Training Program, utilities in need of safety services on a part time basis are grouped with other utilities in geographical areas and a safety professional is provided to attend to the needs of the utility at a predetermined service level and fee; Environmental Forums, Legal counsel experienced in this matter review federal and state requirements placed on utilities and provide information essential to navigating the complex rules, requirements, and responsibilities of utilities; and the Labor and Employee Relations Group, this group is comprised of labor relations experts of both public and private utilities.
 They meet to discuss IBEW employee/management issues in the workplace.